HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 *She is still too young to understand all the traps* *and treacherousness of politics.*
 “Natasha will start a military coup immediately if I do that.
-The only reason that she hasn’t done that already is the chaos that will ensue, and my old age- she knows I will die soon, and that I am not going to be a credible threat, as she hears everything I am planning.”
+The only reason that she hasn’t done that already is because the cost outweight the benefits.”
+The King explains patiently, with his hands moving under concealment.
+“Chaos follows conflicts,
+and she knows I am going to die soon-ish because of my old age anyway.
+It won't worth it as long as I am not a credible threat;
+and she knows I am not, exactly because she hears everything I plans.”
 It’s hard to gain back agency when you are pinned down and have no bullets.
-The king eyes the Serena’s position, and sighed.
+The king eyes towards Serena’s position, and sighs.
 Things are going to get messy.

 “Whatever.
 I know you don’t believe what I said, nor do you trust me yet, but I promise that *I am not your enemy*.
 I meant it.